 - freshly ground pepper, to taste

-- 1 cup red wine, (a good hearty red like Cabernet Sauvignon, Zinfandel, or a blend)
+- 1 cup red wine, (an Italian red or a full-bodied wine like Cabernet Sauvignon, Zinfandel, or a blend)

 - 6 ounces tomato paste